Metric results on sumsets and Cartesian products of classes of Diophantine sets: Hausdorff dimensions and Cartesian products

 \section{Hausdorff dimensions and Cartesian products}

-Hausdorff measure and Hausdorff dimension are widely used concepts to measure the size of a set.
-We start by recalling its definition where we restrict ourselves to the Euclidean setting of sets $A\subseteq \mathbb{R}^{n}$.
-Let $s>0$.
-For given $r>0$, consider the set of all countable $r$-covers $(U_{i})_{i\geq 1}$ of our set $A$, that is a countable family of sets $U_{i}\subseteq \mathbb{R}^{n}$ with diameter of each $U_{i}$ at most $r$ that contain $A$.
-For each $r$-cover we evaluate the (possibly infinite) sum of $diam(U_{i})^{s}$ over $i$.
-Taking the infimum over these numbers we derive at some $H_{r,s}\in\mathbb{R}\cup\{\infty\}$, and taking the (monotonic increasing) limit as $r\to 0$ over $H_{r,s}$ gives the Hausdorff $s$-measure of $A$, write $H_{s}(A)$.
-It can be checked that for given $A$ there is a value $s_{0}\in[0,n]$ with $H_{s}(A)=\infty$ for $s<s_{0}$ and $H_{s}(A)=0$ for $s>s_{0}$.
-This switch value $s_{0}$ is called Hausdorff dimension of $A$.
+Since we aim to establish metrical results, we start by recalling some fundamental metric concepts.
+Hausdorff measure and Hausdorff dimension are widely used concepts in measuring the size of a set.
 We will throughout denote by $\dim(A)$ the Hausdorff dimension of the set $A$.
-We will sporadically deal with the packing dimension $\dim_{P}(A)$ of $A\subseteq \mathbb{R}^{n}$ as well, derived similarly from a packing measure.
-We omit the exact definition and refer to Falconer~\cite{falconer}.
-The Hausdorff dimension of a set never exceeds its packing dimension.
+We will sporadically deal with the packing dimension $\dim_{P}(A)$ of a $A\subseteq \mathbb{R}^{n}$ as well.
+We omit the exact definitions and refer to Falconer~\cite{falconer}.
+We remind that the Hausdorff dimension of a set never exceeds its packing dimension.

-We investigate Hausdorff dimensions of Cartesian products of certain Euclidean sets.
-This topic has been addressed for various classes of sets, see for example Besicovitch, Moran~\cite{moran}, Eggleston~\cite{egg}, Marstrand~\cite{mars}, Xiao~\cite{xiao}.
-A fundamental property of Hausdorff dimension proved by Marstrand~\cite{marstrand2} is that for any measurable sets $A,B$ when taking their Cartesian product we have
+We investigate Hausdorff dimensions of sumsets and Cartesian products of certain Euclidean sets.
+Let us focus on Cartesian products for now.
+This topic has been addressed for various classes of sets, see for example, Besicovitch and Moran~\cite{moran}, Eggleston~\cite{egg}, Marstrand~\cite{mars}, Xiao~\cite{xiao}, Larman~\cite{larman}, Wegmann~\cite{wegmann}.
+A fundamental property of Hausdorff dimension proved by Marstrand~\cite{mars} is that for any measurable sets $A,B$ when taking their Cartesian product we have

-In general there is no identity, however in many interesting situations identity holds, for example for products of classical fractals like the Cantor middle-third set~\cite{falconer}.
-Critria on the sets $A,B$ that imply identity can be found as well in~\cite{falconer}.
-An upper bound due to Tricot~\cite{tricot} for the left hand side in \eqref{eq:most} involving the packing dimension is formulated in Theorem~\ref{uppack} below.
+In general, we do not have equality in \eqref{eq:most}.
+However, in many interesting situations, the equality does hold, for example, for products of classical fractals like the Cantor middle-third set~\cite{falconer}.
+Critria on the sets $A,B$ that imply that the equality holds can be found as well in~\cite{falconer}.
+An upper bound due to Tricot~\cite{tricot} for the left hand side of \eqref{eq:most} involving the packing dimension is contained in Theorem~\ref{uppack} below.